-We are only accepting Telehealth appointments at this time due to COVID-19.
+We are accepting Telehealth and in-person appointments.
 Schedule a virtual visit.

 LGBTQ Identities and Mental Health: Unique Challenges and How to Cope